saeeda12/C-plus-plus-Tutorial/(3)C++ Data Types and Naming Conventions.md

 A **variable** reserves a memory location in your computer which represents and stores a value for use in your program.
 All variables have an **identifier** - the name by which it is referred to, its **type** - which defines which operations can be performed on the variable, and the **data** it holds.

 The C++ compiler requires us to provide the data type for *each* variable declared.
-The four basic types of variables are: Boolean, character (surrounded by single quotes ''), string (surrounded by double quotes ""), integer (short, long, signed, unsigned), and floating-point types (float, double, long double).
+The four basic types of variables are:  1.
+Boolean
+2. Character (surrounded by single quotes '')/ String (surrounded by double quotes "")
+3. Integer (short, long, signed, unsigned)
+4. Floating-point types (float, double, long double)

 Now, in order to name a variable, called the **identifier**, the following rules must be followed:
 1. The name must start with a letter or underscore _